said-tng/Theoretical-Physics-Self-Study-Notes/README.md

 ![License](https://img.shields.io/badge/License-MIT-green)

 ## 📖 Overview
-This repository serves as documentation for a rigorous 3-year self-study program designed to bridge the gap between high school curriculum and advanced theoretical physics.
+This repository serves as documentation for my 3-years long self-study program designed to build the foundation for studying quantum field theory.

-Seeking a rigorous logic absent in standard curricula, I self-studied **Tom M. Apostol's *Calculus*** (Vol. 1) to master derivation from first principles.
+Due to my seek for rigorous foundation, I self-studied **Tom M. Apostol's *Calculus*** (Vol. 1) to master derivation from first principles.
 This mathematical foundation enabled me to progress through MIT OpenCourseWare syllabi for Multivariable Calculus, Linear Algebra, and Quantum Mechanics.

-**Objective:** To build the mathematical maturity required to understand Quantum Field Theory and engineer quantum simulations.
+**Objective:** To build the mathematical foundation required to understand Quantum Field Theory and engineer quantum simulations.

 ---